mvolkmann/blog/src/bun.md

 All of this is free and open source under the MIT license.

 Bun can be used as a drop-in replacement for npm and Node.js.
-The Bun runtime supports nearly all Node.js builtin modules (around 40 of them).
+The Bun runtime supports nearly all Node.js built-in modules (around 40 of them).
 Rarely used modules such as dgram, http2, inspector, and repl are not yet supported.
 The v8 module is specific to Webkit which Bun does not use.